DavidLawton04/DavidLawton04/README.md

 ### Hi, my name is David Lawton, I am currently a student in Trinity College Dublin studying theoretical physics. 🔭
 ### The content of my repositories is mainly physics and maths related simulations in python, for example, chaotic systems or numerical integrations!
+Also included are various reports on physics laboratories and assignments.

 <!--
 **DavidLawton04/DavidLawton04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.